 Course description

-The MRes in Criminology course provides you with the advanced theoretical, conceptual and methodological expertise and skills necessary to undertake and critically evaluate criminological, socio-legal and criminal justice research.
+Our MRes Criminology programme provides you with the advanced theoretical, conceptual and methodological expertise and skills necessary to undertake and critically evaluate criminological, socio-legal and criminal justice research.

 Aims

-- To meet national and regional demands for new research and policy-oriented competencies in criminology or socio-legal studies.
+- Meet national and regional demands for new research and policy-oriented competencies in criminology and socio-legal studies.

 - Provide advanced, systematic and critical knowledge of research methods and theoretical arguments in criminology or socio-legal studies which are at the forefront of the subject area in a vibrant research context.